Account Lifecycle Best Practices

 - the PDS will generate or confirm the existence of the account's identity (DID and handle).
 Once the DID is in a confirmed state that can be resolved by other services in the network, and points to the current PDS instance, the PDS emits an

-event.
+#identityevent.
 It is good, but not required, to wait until the handle is resolvable by third parties before emitting the event (especially, but not only, if the PDS is providing a handle for the account).
-The account status may or may not beactive
+The account status may or may not beactivewhen this event is emitted. - once the account creation has completed, and the PDS will respond with

-event can be emitted - when the account's repository is initialized with a
+activeto API requests for account status, an#accountevent can be emitted - when the account's repository is initialized with a

-message can be emitted.
+revandcommit, a#commitmessage can be emitted.
 The initial repo may be "empty" (no records), or may contain records. - the specific order of events is not formally specified, but the recommended order is:

-- downstream services process and pass through these events
+#identity,#account,#commit - downstream services process and pass through these events

 Account Migration: is described in more detail below, but the relevant events and behaviors are: